Hong Kong Nightlife Guide - Top 20 Bars, Clubs & Pub Crawls

 Ozone Rooftop Bar – Meridian Hotel

-Perched atop the Meridian Hotel, ozone is the nickname locals use for the rooftop space, which offers an exquisite, open-air terrace with panoramic views.
+Perched atop the Meridian Hotel, "ozone" is the nickname locals use for the rooftop space, which offers panoramic views.
 It draws a very civil crowd and stays cool even when the city heats up.
-Entry is straightforward; hours typically run 5pm-2am; this spot is a must for a refined pre-club experience, with exquisite cocktails and bites that pair well with indian flavours in small plates.
-Guides praise the venue as a reliable warm-up, and the open-air setting can be crowded after 9pm.
-There, you can relax with a drink before the nightclub scene begins down the block.
+Entry is straightforward; hours typically run 5pm-2am; this spot is for a refined pre-club experience, with cocktails and bites that pair well with indian flavours in small plates.
+Supposedly guides praise the venue as a reliable warm-up, but I've never been.
+The open-air setting can be crowded after 9pm.

 A practical 4-stop pub crawl route through Hong Kong’s nightlife hubs

 Stop 1 – Central/SoHo: Begin at a premier cocktail bar with creative drinks and a peaceful vibe; walking 10 minutes to the harbour sets a breezy pace.
-Take an aqualuna harbour cruise (about 20 minutes) for hassle-free, nightly views that create a sensational mood.
-This plan helps you keep the night flowing smoothly.
+Take an aqualuna harbour cruise (about 20 minutes) for easy, nightly views that create a sensational mood.
+I'm not sure about the "sensational mood," but this plan helps you keep the night flowing smoothly.

 Stop 2 – Kowloon centre / Tsim Sha Tsui: Disembark near the harbour and stroll along the Kowloon centre corridor to a cluster of nightclubs and restaurants.
-The area offers exotic vibes and entertaining options, with a mix of chic lounges and live-sets after 11 pm.
+The area offers exotic vibes and entertaining options, with a mix of lounges and live-sets after 11 pm.
+I'd double-check those "exotic vibes" before committing.

 Stop 3 – Knutsford Terrace, Tsim Sha Tsui: A short walk to Knutsford Terrace yields a string of bars that blend international menus with creative cocktails.
 Combining quick bites with light dancing, you’ll find easy connections to more venues if you want a tempo shift.